Black Caviar: Royal Ascot

-2012/2013: Six-Year-Old Season
+2012–2013: Six-year-old season

 In February 2013, Black Caviar stretched her unbeaten run to 23 by winning the Lightning Stakes, breaking the course record which had stood for 25 years.
 It was the third time she had won the event.
 On 21 February 2013, Black Caviar was inducted into the Australian Racing Hall of Fame.
 This was only the second time an active competitor has been so honoured.

 In March, Black Caviar made it 24 wins from 24 starts by winning the William Reid Stakes by 4 lengths.
 It was her 14th Group 1 win, equalling the record of Kingston Town.

 On 13 April 2013, Black Caviar won the 2013 TJ Smith Stakes.
 It was the mare's 25th consecutive win and 15th group 1 win, breaking the Australian record for the most group 1 wins by a horse.
 The record was previously held by Kingston Town with 14.
-The Australian Racing Museum and Hall of Fame website says Wenona Girl, who raced in Australia before the current Group system was introduced, won 15 races now classified as Group 1.
 On 17 April 2013 she was once again ranked on top of the international thoroughbred rankings with a timeform rating of 136.

 Breeding career

 On 17 April 2013, it was announced that Black Caviar was officially retired from racing.
-Trainer Peter Moody sadly said, "The connections of the horse and I decided 25 was a great number and she did us proud on Saturday."
-Shortly after, a life-sized bronze statue by sculptor Mitch Mitchell, of the champion mare was unveiled in the township of Nagambie.
+Trainer Peter Moody said, "The connections of the horse and I decided 25 was a great number and she did us proud on Saturday."
+Shortly after, a life-sized bronze statue, by sculptor Mitch Mitchell, of the champion mare was unveiled in the township of Nagambie.

-In the early morning hours of 13 September 2014, Black Caviar gave birth to her first foal, a bay filly by Exceed and Excel.
-On 23 September 2015, Black Caviar gave birth to her second foal, a colt by Sebring.
-On 18 September 2016, Black Caviar gave birth to her third foal, a filly by Snitzel.
+In the early morning hours of 13 September 2014, Black Caviar gave birth to her first foal, a bay filly by Exceed And Excel.
+Oscietra was retired aged three after winning two of her five starts.

+Her second foal, Prince Of Caviar, a colt by Sebring was foaled in September 2015.

-On 22 September 2017, Black Caviar gave birth to her fourth foal, a filly by More Than Ready.
+In 2016, Black Caviar foaled a filly by Snitzel, followed in 2017 by a filly by More than Ready.

-Her first filly by Exceed And Excel has been named Oscietra and is currently in training with the Hayes/Dabernig stables.
-Oscietra broke her maiden status in her second start on 11 August 2017, leading from start to finish over 1,000m at Geelong.

-Timeform rating
+In 2017 and 2018, Black Caviar produced a colt and a filly by I Am Invincible.
+The filly, Invincible Caviar, won four of her eight starts before dying in 2023.
+In 2020 there was no foal, following an unsuccessful covering.

+Persian Caviar, by Written Tycoon, was foaled in 2021 and won on her debut in December 2024.
+There was no foal in 2022, following two unsuccessful coverings.
+In 2023, Black Caviar foaled a coat by Autumn Sun.

+Black Caviar was euthanized on 17 August 2024, a day after giving birth to a colt by Snitzel.
+She had been suffering from laminitis for several weeks..
+The foal died days later.